ga-wdi-boston/jquery-dom/README.md

 -   The DOM is a recursive tree.

-The DOM is a (potential) large object that describes the structure of our content.
+The DOM is a (potentially) large object that describes the structure of our content.
 Since it's an object, we can use normal techniques to get and set data!
 In the browser, the DOM is represented by the `document` object.
 JS specifies some built-in methods that make using the DOM easier.
+Remember!
+The DOM **is not** the source code.

 ## jQuery